Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/TAB.md

 2. **Upload:** Once downloaded, drag the `.jar` file from your file explorer to your `plugins` folder in the `"File Manager"`.
 3. **Restart** Restart your server to generate the config files.

-You can also read our [Plugin Installaion Doc](https://docs.bloom.host/installing-plugins) for additional information on the process.
+You can also read our [Plugin Installation Doc](https://docs.bloom.host/installing-plugins) for additional information on the process.

 ## Configuration